soiadmahedi/SUic-Player/README.md

 SUic player made by Soiad Mahedi and first published in Galaxy Store for
 SAMSUNG Device.

+#Device Permissions
+This application all file access on your device for Video file read & write.
+This application internet Connection access for check the latest version of
+SUic Player.

+-File and media
+read the content of your shared storage
+Modify or delete SD Card content

+- Others app capabilities
+have full network access (When you online) view network connections run in the background use data in the background expand/collapse status bar

 # Permission
 This application only for video watching and personal use for any video and media watching